 Top Tip: Click into the filters to select a specific data and student group, such as a year group if they're all on a trip, or year 11 for exams.

-Tick the boxes next to the classes to suspend, then click the blue pencil icon and select Suspend lessons.
+Tick the boxes next to the classes to suspend, then click the Bulk action button and select Suspend lessons.

 In the slide over, you'll see a confirm button, and a list of any classes it isn't possible to suspend lessons for due to them being in the past.
 To suspend the future lessons, click Save Changes.